5 min read

-Agility, strength, balance, reflexes, hand-eye coordination, accuracy, strategy, intuition, patience.
+Agility, strength, balance, reflexes, hand-eye coordination, accuracy, strategy, intuition, and patience.
 These are skills Indigenous hunters and fishermen relied on to feed their communities.
 And those skills were learned at an early age through games and maintained throughout adulthood through play.

 Indigenous Peoples, prior to colonization, led full, rich, balanced lives.
 Their lives were not, as often depicted in history books, an endless round of day-to-day struggle for survival.
 Generally, there was plenty of time for reinforcing, adapting and growing their cultures and recreational activities such as working on protocols, songs, dances, storytelling, carving, weaving, making drums and rattles, visiting, and playing games.
 Some cultures, for example on the northwest coast, did this for months and months in potlatches.